vtu23846-wq/Quantum-Machine-Learning-laboratory/README.md

-# Quantum Machine Learning Lab Tasks
+# Quantum Machine Learning Laboratory

 This repository contains all the **Quantum Machine Learning (QML) lab experiments** completed as part of academic coursework.
 Each task demonstrates the use of **quantum computing concepts** integrated with **machine learning techniques** using **Qiskit** and **Python**.